Project-META/.github/profile/README.md

   3. In "Subscription Management," select the subscription to modify, and set the MCG script as the override.

 - **For Other Clients (e.g., C.V.R.)**:
-  1. Navigate to the configuration page.
+  1. Navigate to the "Subscription" page.
-  2. Add the MCG script content into the configuration editor.
+  2. Add the MCG script content into the "Global Extended Script" editor.
   3. Save and enable the script.

 ### 3. Apply and Update Configuration